EVILEG/evileg-core/README.rst

 Documentation
 =============

-You can read documentation of this module on `Read The Docs <https://evileg-core.readthedocs.io/en/latest/>`_
+You can read documentation of this module on `EVILEG <https://evileg.com/docs/evileg_core/index.html>`_